-Companies within the key industries require a variety of semi-skilled and skilled workers to remain profitable in the global marketplace.
+Companies within the key industries require a variety of skilled and semi-skilled workers to remain profitable in the global marketplace.
 The strategy identifies several key sectors and the major job categories necessary to attract industry.

 Also described is the general education or technical training required to qualify the local workforce.
-It should be noted that almost all technical, professional, business or customer service jobs insist the workforce have the ability to effectively communicate, both written and verbal, in English along with a basic understanding of mathematics and business etiquette.
-On October 1, 2013, the California Workforce Investment Board approved the Imperial County Workforce Development Board's Local Plan (2013-2017).
-The Local Plan identifies obstacles encountered by the workforce which include:
+It should be noted that almost all technical, professional, business or customer service jobs insist the workforce have the ability to effectively communicate in English, both in written and verbal form, along with a basic understanding of mathematics and business etiquette.
+On May 1, 2017, the California State Board approved the Imperial County Workforce Development Board's Local Plan (2017-2020).

+The Local Plan identifies obstacles encountered by the workforce, which include:

 - limited or no access to transportation;

 - limited access to affordable training and education;

-- housing issues or homelessness;
+- housing issues or homelessness; and

-- and child care needs.
+- child care needs.